wengelgemu/CMSI185/README.md

 Problem Set 5: Practice using classes and objects by implementing a queue data structure

 Problem Set 6: Practice using recusion

+Problem Set 7: Writing an autocomplete function for movie statistics using binary search